grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Putting on the sonar headset, Hemi could tell immediately that the storm had subsided quite a bit.
 Cassandra had failed to report that the white noise coming down from the storm-stirred surface above had greatly diminished in the last couple of hours.
 It was understandable, especially for someone new to sonar: the change had been gradual enough that it was easy for someone listening to it in an unbroken stream to not notice it had changed at all.
 An experienced sonar operator would have noted the change on the signal strength gauge.
 But it was also apparent to Hemi simply because he was listening with fresh ears.

 Still, a reduced storm did not change their situation much in empty seas.
 Scanning around carefully, Hemi did not hear any other contacts, or much of anything really.
 The ocean was getting quieter.
-At some point the pursuing sub might stop pinging simply because they would be able to pick out the soft hum of the _Prospect's_ motors in the silent ocean.
+At some point the pursuing sub might stop pinging simply because they would be able to pick out the soft hum of the _Prospect_'s motors in the silent ocean.

 Another ping smacked the _Prospect_.
 But this one sounded immediately distinctive to Hemi.
 He heard the ping as it rang the boat, but then he heard it again in his headset just a split second later, bouncing back up as if they had been pinged a second time from below.
 His head immediately swiveled to look at the ranging equipment.